accelazh/accelazh.github.io/_posts/2023-07-07-Recent-Paper-Reading-Erasure-Coding-on-SMR-Zones-And-ZNS-SSD.md

     4. Base EC stripe is called "Segment" (tens MBs), Segment is cut into fragments and written to a "zone set" (placement group).
 A zone set can pack multiple ECed Segments.
 GC cleans at the unit of Zone Set.
         1. My questions
             1. Amplification: A deletion of an object -> GC rewrite of Segment -> touches all zones in the Zone Set -> GC rewrite entire Zone Set
+    5. What's the GC overhead?
+        1. Figure 6 write amplification
+        2. But I didn't see a compare to without SMR?

 2. Facebook's Tectonic Filesystem: Efficiency from Exascale https://www.usenix.org/system/files/fast21-pan.pdf